juangallostra/Image2ASCII/README.md

 # Image2ASCII
 Program that converts images to ASCII art images.
+The user can interact with the program via simple friendly GUI.

+The project file is: Image2ASCII.csproj

 ## How does it work?